Introduction

 Bio

 Hyeok Kim is a Postdoc at the Paul G. Allen School of Computer Science & Engineering, University of Washington.
 His research aims at bringing complicated computing technologies to creators, developers, and designers with varying levels of expertise.
 His work has introduced novel techniques for designing data visualizations on multiple device types, creating data sonification, and programming for quantum computing.
-His work has been published at top visualization and HCI venues, including ACM CHI and CSCW, IEEE VIS and QCE, and EuroVis.
+His work has been published at top visualization and HCI venues, including ACM CHI, CSCW, IEEE VIS, QCE, and EuroVis.
+Hyeok holds his Ph.D. in Computer Science from Northwestern University, an M.A. in Communication and a B.A. in Linguistics from Seoul National University.

 Research